UNICEF SOUTH ASIA TARGET

 2 - AFGHANISTAN

-Although Afghanistan and Pakistan remain polio-endemic, most of Afghanistan is now polio-free.
-However, wild poliovirus continues to circulate in some parts of the Eastern and Southern Regions.
-In 2016 until September, Afghanistan reported 8 confirmed polio cases in 5 districts of the country, compared to 20 cases in 16 districts in 2015.
+Most of Afghanistan is polio-free, however, wild poliovirus continues to circulate in some parts of the Eastern and Southern Regions.
+In 2016, Afghanistan reported 13 confirmed polio cases in 5 districts of the country, compared to 20 cases in 16 districts in 2015.